 The main domains of research and publication are: the efficiency of criminal procedure; penal negotiation systems; the legal person’s criminal responsibility; the constitutional problems of capital punishment; instrumental testimony verification; the attempt to prove a case; legal charge; the criminological examination of the efficiency of criminal procedures.
 The research results of the Department are published in monographs, textbooks, notes, auxiliary teaching materials, and research studies.

-Head of Department: Dr. Tünde Barabás Andrea PhD, Associate Professor
+Head of Department: Dr. Tünde Andrea Barabás CSc, Professor

 The principal courses taught by the Department are: general criminology in the BA program; the maltreatment of juveniles and seniors; the theory and practice of crime prevention; and the law enforcement management of drug problems in the MA program.
-Our teachers understand the importance of building a network of acting professionals at the police forces, the Prosecutor’s Offices, the National Institute of Criminology, and at civil organisations associated with law enforcement activities.
-They regularly participate in national and international conferences related to Criminology and regularly organise such conferences themselves.
-Our students regularly submit their papers to Students’ Scientific Association Conferences.
+Our teachers support the developing of a network of acting professionals at the police forces, the Prosecutor’s Offices, the National Institute of Criminology, and at civil organisations associated with law enforcement activities.
+They regularly participate in national and international conferences related to Criminology and organise conferences themselves.
+The students working at the Department regularly submit their papers to Students’ Scientific Association Conferences.

 The main research fields are: crime prevention, criminal geography, fear of crime, victimology; the different type of crimes, restorative justice; the impact of the former political regime on crime; organised crime; terrorism, the criminology of juveniles; drug policy; the media and the police force; crime prevention; and research into the efficiency of drug strategies and law enforcement prevention.